top of page

 stump.jpg

 My inspiration was to convert the surface of a hollow stump in my apiary into a work surface.
-I covered it with a copper sheet made from an old copper shower pan.
+I covered it with a copper sheet made from a repurposed copper shower pan.
 Then I inlaid a stained glass honeybee into the center and added a solar powered light inside the stump.
-The result was the patinaed copper surface of the stump blended into the stone wall while the work surface was illimunated at night.
+The result was the patinaed copper surface of the stump blended into the stone wall while the work surface was illuminated at night.
 My hives are reflected in the convex mirror in the lower right hand corner of this photograph.

 Stained Glass Closeup - Back 1.JPG